Todd Jay Weinstein

-Todd Was was also one of the founders and became the director of the Union Square Gallery 1980- 1990.
+Todd was also one of the founders and became the director of the Union Square Gallery 1980- 1990.
 Todd changed the gallery the name to The Union Square Gallery Ernst Haas viewing Room after Ernst death in 1986.
 The Gallery showed many different artists: Louis Stettner, Sid Kaplan, Maggie Steber, Eugene Richards, Ed Grazda, Barry Kornbluh, Tore Johnson, Tom Braun, Arlene Gottfried, Carlos Rena Perez, Sid Kaplan, to name a few, and artists from Detroit MI.Europe as well an outside curator Greg Master.
 The gallery showed emerging and famous artists with a community spirit.
 Todd working as a street photography which he published titled "Personal journalism a Decade of Color Photography" 1980–1990 to celebrate 10 years of the Union Square gallery Ernst Haas viewing Room.